malcalevak/wp-slimbox2/readme.txt

 1. Upload the complete `WP-Slimbox2` folder to the `/wp-content/plugins/` directory<br />
 2. Activate the plugin through the 'Plugins' menu in WordPress<br />
 3. Visit the "WP-Slimbox2" page in your WordPress options menu to configure any advanced settings.<br />
-5. Manually add the `rel="lightbox"` attribute to any link tag to activate the lightbox or `rel="lightbox-imagesetname"` for an image set, using the title attribute to store a caption.
+5. Manually add the <code>rel="lightbox"</code> attribute to any link tag to activate the lightbox or <code>rel="lightbox-imagesetname"</code> for an image set, using the title attribute to store a caption.
 Alternatively you may use the autoload option to automatically prepare links to images and additionally enable picasaweb and flickr integration to easily utilize their albums.<br />

 == Frequently Asked Questions ==